forbow-lab/neuro-structural-pipeline/README.md

 # Neuro Structural Pipeline

+The FORBOW Brain Study Manual is broken down below into five major sections:

+1. Background info: structure of the brain study
+2. Before the scan: outlines how to identify and schedule participants
+3. During the scan: steps to be executed at the time of scanning
+4. After the scan: practices and procedures to complete when scanning is done.
+    * [1-4 covered here](https://github.com/forbow-lab/documentation-private) (request access if not visible)
+6. Preprocessing and PBIL

+This section focuses on the 5. the data processing steps.

 The FORBOW structural pipeline adopts and modifies the Human Connectome Project [Minimal Preprocessing Pipeline](https://github.com/Washington-University/HCPpipelines) described in [Glasser et al. 2013](https://pubmed.ncbi.nlm.nih.gov/23668970/).

 =======